turki2030/Explore-US-Bikeshare-Data/README.md

 Gender
 Birth Year

+print('Hello!
+Let\'s explore some US
+bikeshare data!')
+# get user input for city (chicago,
+new york city, washington).
+HINT:
+Use a while loop to handle invalid inputs city = check_input("Would you like to see the data for chicago, new york city or washington?",1)
+# get user input for month (all,

 Statistics Computed
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information: